RDIL/cakebot.club/docs/legal/privacy.md

 > Tickets can be deleted upon request to a team member from the author.

-## Error Logging

-If an error within our code triggers while you are executing a command, we will capture your Discord username, ID, and discriminator.

-This data is stored by [Sentry](https://sentry.io).

 ## Change

 This privacy policy may change without warning if the team decides.